E-Statistics, Group Invariance and Anytime Valid Testing: Preparation for the Main Results

-over all $\E$-statistics.
-The idea is that, under the alternative, one wants to gather evidence as fast as possible, so it makes sense to maximize expectation of $f(T_n(X^n))$ under the alternative, for some increasing function $f$. \cite{Shafer2019,grunwald_safe_2020} extensively argue why it makes sense to take $f$ as the logarithm, an idea also known as {\em Kelly betting\/} \citep{Kelly56}.
-Given the worst-case nature of this criterion, \cite{grunwald_safe_2020} explain that the GROW $\E$-statistic is too conservative in some scenarios and cannot be used if the alternative can be arbitrarily close the null (in the t-test example, this would mean that the effect size under the alternative is unknown).
-As a response to this issue, they propose to instead maximize a relative form of (\ref{eq:grow_objective}) to obtain less conservative $\E$-statistics outside the worst-case regime (see also \cite{turner_two-sample_2021} who, in their contingency table setting, achieve excellent results in practice with this relative criterion, but not with the absolute criterion).
-With this in mind, we say that an $\E$-statistic $T^*_n$ is relatively GROW if it maximizes the gain in expected logarithmic value relative to an oracle that is given the particular distribution in the alternative hypothesis from which data are generated, that is, if $T^*_n$ maximizes, over all $\E$-statistics,
+The statistic $V_n$ may be any measurable function, taking values in any set ${\cal V}_n$ equipped with a corresponding $\sigma$-algebra, but in all examples in our paper we can take ${\cal V}_n = \reals^m$ for some $m \leq n$.
+By allowing $V_n \neq X^n$, the theorem also covers cases in which the infimum on the left in (\ref{eq:whattominimize}) is not achieved.
+This will be the case when in the next section we apply Theorem~\ref{theo:ghk_theo1} to obtain Corollary~\ref{cor:main_corollary} whenever, as in the t-test example, the group $G$ is not compact.

-As we we will see and contrary to the general case, in our group-invariant setting, any GROW $\E$-statistic is also relatively GROW, so we can avoid a discussion which of the two is more appropriate.
-While acknowledging that there may be situations in which an e-statistic optimality property distinct from GROW is more relevant, in the remainder of this paper we will simply take the goal of achieving (relative) GROW for granted, without further motivation.
-With this in mind, we now turn to an informal discussion of the main results of this article.
+Given its worst-case nature, the GROW $\E$-statistic, while appropriate in some scenarios (e.g. testing exponential families with given minimum effect sizes and no nuisance parameters), is too conservative in others (\citetalias{grunwald_safe_2023}). \citetalias{grunwald_safe_2023} propose, for those cases, to maximize a relative form of (\ref{eq:grow_objective}), leading to less conservative $\E$-statistics.
+We say that an $\E$-statistic $T^*_n$ is relatively GROW if it maximizes the gain in expected logarithmic value relative to an oracle that is given the particular distribution in the alternative hypothesis from which data are generated, that is, if $T^*_n$ maximizes, over all $\E$-statistics,